outphase/mc-server-utility/README.md

 1. Download a `server.jar` file from [Minecraft's official website](https://www.minecraft.net/ee-us/ownload/server) and place it in an empty directory.

-    1.1. _Optional_ Choose an image to have as your server icon, name it `icon.png` and place it in the same directory.
+    - _Optional_ Choose an image to have as your server icon, name it `icon.png` and place it in the same directory.
 It is best if this icon is square, so the program does not stretch it to fit the required dimensions.

-2.a.1.
+2. Run the application in one of the following ways:
+    - a.
 Add `mc-server-utility.exe` to your `PATH` variable.

-    2.a.1 Run `mc-server-utility.exe` with your terminal in the directory you created above.
+Run `mc-server-utility.exe` with your terminal in the directory you created above.

-2.b.1.
+    - b.
 Copy `mc-server-utility.exe` to the directory created above.

-    2.b.2.
-Run `mc-server-utility.exe`.
+Run `mc-server-utility.exe` (less reccomended).

-4. Follow the instructions given by the application.
+3. Follow the instructions given by the application.

-5. To un your server after step 4, you will have to run the `start-server.bat` file, it is reccomended to create a shortcut to that file where it's conveniently accessible.
+4. To run your server after step 4, you will have to run the `start-server.bat` file, it is reccomended to create a shortcut to that file where it's conveniently accessible.
 The program will even provide a `.ico` file to set as the shortcut's icon if you provide an image in the step above!

-6. Enjoy playing Minecraft with your friends!
+5. Enjoy playing Minecraft with your friends!

 > [!NOTE]
 > You or your friends may experience issues connecting to the server.